-During the financial year ending 31 December 2023, the margin on the facility ranged from 10.628% to 12.472% per annum above benchmark rate which is 3 months EURIBOR with a floor of 0%.
+The Nordic Bond facility has a repayment date of 31 December 2028.
 It is listed on the open market of the Frankfurt Stock Exchange and Nasdaq Stockholm.
 As security, Calligo (UK) Limited and the material group companies (being Calligo Limited, Calligo (UK) Limited, Calligo (Ireland) Limited, Calligo (Canada) Inc and Calligo (US) Inc) each granted the following: